nick-stebbings/llm-journey-2/README.md

-# llm-journey-2
+# llm-journey-2 - Building a commit and LOC counter for a local directory using Aider and Rust
-The second small project
+The second small project in my LLM-journey series where I try vibe coding in Rust to see how far I get.